prudhvi-machana/Decentralized-Crowdfunding/README.md

 text
 # Decentralized Crowdfunding Platform

 A blockchain-based crowdfunding platform built with Solidity, Truffle, Ganache, React, and Web3.js.
-This platform allows users to create campaigns, contribute ETH, and automatically releases or refunds funds after the campaign deadline using Chainlink Keepers.
+This platform allows users to create campaigns, contribute ETH, and automatically releases or refunds funds after the campaign deadline.

 ---